menschlabs-challenges/coding-challenge-template/README.md

   approve the necessary permissions.
 Once you've generated the access token, make note of it, we'll need it later.

-- In the same dialog, click "Setup Webhooks" and fill out the fields as follows:
+- In the same page, click "Setup Webhooks" and fill out the fields as follows:
   - Callback URL: "https://YOUR-APP-NAME.herokuapp.com/fb_webhook" (without the
     quotes).
   - Verify Token: "mysecretverifytoken" (without the quotes).
 This is currently